5p4k/libNeon/README.md

 Public issues: https://github.com/LizardM4/libNeon/issues

 ## Tell me how to use it quickly
-Look at the examples, they should make everything clear.
+Look at the examples in the `libneon/examples` folder (or on the Platformio Registry), they should make everything clear.
 Customizing the code should be pretty easy too.

 Unfortunately there is still no documentation and no unit testing for the library (although I've used it extensively),